 Any non-flexible mould with insufficient draft angle will always be difficult to demould.
 The deeper the mould, the more difficult demoulding will be.
-Your PVC moulds, with zero draft angle and inflexible sidewalls, will be problematic at best, especially if the aspect ratio, depth to width, is high.
-From good a mould-design perspective, probably only rough sidewalls would add much more to your woes.
-I'm assuming your selection of 2in PVC is based on it being the closest to your needed size and you aren't relying on the as cast sidewall for exact sizing, shape, or surface finish.
+Your PVC moulds, with zero draft angle and inflexible side walls, will be problematic at best.
+Especially if the aspect ratio, depth to width, is high.
+From good mould design perspective, probably only rough side walls would add much more to your woes.
+I'm assuming your selection of 2 in PVC is based on it being the closest to your needed size and you aren't relying on the as-cast sidewall for exact sizing, shape, or surface finish.
 If you'll be cutting away some of it for final sizing and shaping, I can suggest several simple ways to solve your current mould release problems.
+The quickest and easiest solution I can offer is to line your pipe moulds with a throw away liner for each use.